suguanYang/ylioo/md/javascript/prototype_chain.md

 ```

 ### The Prototype
-Every objects has a prototype, it can be found by `Object.getPrototypeOf`, the prototype is a constructor's `prototype` property.
-the `constructor` method site on the `prototype` property.
-Every objects has a root prototype which is `Object.prototype`.
+Every objects has a prototype, it can be found by `Object.getPrototypeOf`, Every objects has a root prototype which is `Object.prototype`.

 ```javascript
 function Klass() {